GOPS CREATIV :: REDISCOVERING MY LOST PASSIONS

 CHRYSILLA VOLUPE, THE RARE JUMPING SPIDER

-When I used to play with these tiny jumping spiders in my garden a few years back, I never realized these were very rare spiders for the biological world and an interesting subject for the researchers.
-I happened to read about ‘Chrysilla Volupe’ which was believed to have been extinct for over 150 years and that was rediscovered at Wayanad Wildlife Sancuary in 2018.
-I heard that it was also spotted in Bangalore during the cleanup of Puttenahalli lake lately.
-Since I have been seeing these little guys in my home at Kottayam, Kerala much before that, I made some attempts to capture them on film.
-These naughty little jumping spiders are hyper-active and getting them on focus with a macro lens is an extremely difficult task.
-A few facts about these beautiful creatures : 1.
-These spiders belongs to the family of jumping spiders (Salticidae).
-2. The head of the male spider has a reddish tint with two distinct lines of flurocent blue on top.
-The whole body has rainbow like luminous colors that appears different from different angles.
-Male spiders are 5.44 mm long including stretched legs and 1.76 mm wide.
-3. Female spiders have grey colour […]
+When I used to spend time with the adorable jumping spiders in my garden a few years ago, I had no idea that these little creatures were such rare finds in the biological world.
+It’s fascinating to think that something so small could be of such interest to researchers.
+I recently came across some fascinating information about the ‘Chrysilla Volupe’, a species believed to have been extinct for over 150 years.
+Surprisingly, it was rediscovered at the Wayanad Wildlife Sanctuary in 2018.
+More recently, there have been sightings of this species during the cleanup of Puttenahalli lake in Bangalore.
+Interestingly, I had been observing these remarkable creatures in my home in Kottayam, Kerala long before these sightings.
+I made several attempts to capture them on camera, but these energetic little jumping spiders proved to be quite the challenge to photograph with a macro lens.
+Here are some interesting details about these fascinating creatures: 1.
+These spiders belong to the family of jumping spiders (Salticidae).
+2. The male spider has a reddish tint on its head with two distinct lines of fluorescent blue on top.
+Its entire body displays iridescent rainbow-like colors that appear different from various angles.
+Males […]

 A HINDU MONK FROM ITALY

-The year was 2014 and the beginning of winter in Varanasi.
-During my usual stroll along the ghats of Kashi in search of photo-stories, I came across Baba Shiv Das enjoying the warmth of the rising sun with a cup of tea in one hand and a cigarette in the other.
-The instinctive photographer in me couldn’t resist clicking a few candid shots, though I had an apprehension about the invasion of privacy.
-To my shock, the Baba suddenly turned his head, gave me an intense gaze, showed a gesture with his index finger and called, “Hey!
+In the winter of 2014, I found myself wandering the ghats of Kashi in Varanasi, searching for captivating photo-stories.
+It was during one of these strolls that I encountered Baba Shiv Das, basking in the warmth of the rising sun with a cup of tea in one hand and a cigarette in the other.
+The photographer in me couldn’t resist capturing a few candid shots, though I felt a twinge of guilt about invading his privacy.
+To my surprise, Baba Shiv Das turned his head, fixed me with an intense gaze, and beckoned with his index finger, saying, “Hey!
 Come here.”
-Ignoring my gut feeling about certain arrogant Sadhus in the past, I took a decision to meet him.
-To my surprise, he was very kind, peaceful, soft-spoken and advised me that it is an inappropriate way to photograph people without their knowledge.
-When I offered my apologies, the baba was very generous to grant the permission to make some close-up shots.
-I was fascinated by those charming blue eyes which glittered like pearls through my view-finder.
-When I mentioned that the river ganga could be seen flowing through his eyes, he busted out laughing and I quickly captured that moment too […]
+Despite my initial apprehension due to past encounters with arrogant sadhus, I decided to approach him.
+To my delight, Baba Shiv Das was kind, peaceful, and soft-spoken.
+He gently advised me that photographing people without their knowledge was inappropriate.
+When I apologized, he graciously granted me permission to take some close-up shots.
+Captivated by his charming blue eyes, which glittered like pearls through my viewfinder, I mentioned that the river Ganga seemed to flow through his eyes.
+He burst into laughter, and I quickly captured that moment on film as well.
+After the photo shoot and a brief conversation, […]

 LAUGHTER OF POVERTY

-Today is National Girl Child Day in India.
-National Girl Child Day is celebrated every year on January 24 to spread awareness about gender inequalities in the Indian society.
-That reminded me of an old story I always wanted to publish as a photo feature.
-I came across this little girl in her teens drying corn kernels under the scorching sun in the Hampi region in Karnataka.
-The sweltering summer had already attacked her tender skin through the torn clothes.
-Little pieces of stick pierced through her ears and a black thread around her neck adorned her body, perhaps the only ornaments she could afford.
-After entering into a conversation with her, I realized that the dried corn would go to Kelloggs factory and turn into corn-flakes and cereals for the rich.
-When I asked her whether she liked corn-flakes, she burst out into laughter and told me that she never had a chance to taste anything other than rice & sambar.
-I shamelessly clicked and captured that ‘laughter of poverty’ on film.
-The typical symbol of downtrodden Indian !
+Today marks National Girl Child Day in India.
+Observed annually on January 24, National Girl Child Day aims to raise awareness about gender inequalities in Indian society.
+This day brings to mind an old story that I’ve long wanted to publish as a photo feature.
+I once encountered a teenage girl drying corn kernels under the scorching sun in the Hampi region of Karnataka.
+The intense summer heat had already taken a toll on her delicate skin, visible through her tattered clothing.
+Small sticks pierced her ears, and a black thread around her neck served as her only adornment—likely the only ornaments she could afford.
+After speaking with her, I learned that the dried corn would be sent to a Kellogg’s factory to be processed into cornflakes and cereals for the wealthy.
+When I asked if she liked cornflakes, she burst into laughter and confessed that she had never tasted anything other than rice and sambar.
+I shamelessly captured that ‘laughter of poverty’ on film—a poignant symbol of the downtrodden in India.

 ABSTRACT REALITIES OF THE GREEN KIND